FNNDSC/pypx/README.rst

   # Register to CUBE internal DB
   PACS_QR.sh --do register -- "--PatientID 7654321"

-Note carefully the syntax of the above commands!
+Note carefully the syntax of the above ``PACS_QR.sh`` commands!
 A ``--`` string separates script ``<key>/<value>`` pairs from a string defining the search parameters.
 Note that most valid DICOM tags can be used for this string.
 More tags can also make a search more specific, for instance

 .. code-block:: bash